nablaFox/Ember/README.md

 For more check-out [`examples`](./examples).

-You can use the `./examples/run.sh` script utility to easily run an example:
+You can use the `./examples/run.sh` script utility to easily compile and run an
+example:

 ```bash
 ./examples/run.sh rocket